-The Council has a membership of sixteen (currently under review), the majority of whom (eleven) are appointed from outside the University.
+The Council, which met six times during the year, has a membership of eighteen, the majority of whom (thirteen) are appointed from outside the University.
+With the exception of the Students' Union President, Council members serve for a maximum of two terms of four years.
 Council has two Pro-Chancellors, who act as Chair and Deputy Chair of Council.
 The Pro-Chancellors are supported in this role by the Honorary Treasurer, who is also appointed from among the external members of Council.
 Both the Vice-Chancellor and the Students' Union President are ex-officio members of Council and the membership also includes three elected members of University staff.
 With the exception of the Vice-Chancellor, whose emoluments are disclosed in Note 7, none of the members receive any payment, other than the reimbursement of reasonable expenses, for the work that they do in their capacity as members of Council.

-The membership of Council, during the 2021-22 academic year, is provided below:
+The membership of Council, during the 2022/23 academic year, is provided below:

-Dr J Pyper Pro-Chancellor & Chair of Council (from 1 July 2019)
+Dr J Pyper Pro-Chancellor and Chair of Council (from 01 July 2019)

 Dr E Way Second Pro-Chancellor (from 20 June 2020)

-Ar D Clements Honorary Treasurer (from 01 August 2016)
+Mr D Clements Honorary Treasurer (from 01 August 2016)

-rofessor P Bartholomew Vice-Chancellor (from 17 August 2020)
+Professor P Bartholomew Vice-Chancellor (from 17 August 2020)

-Ar O McCloskey President of the Students' Union (from 01 July 2021 - 30 May 2022)
+Ms G Boyle President of the Students' Union (from 01 June 2022 - 01 June 2023)

-cternal members:
+External Members:

-Ar P Lobban appointed 01 October 2016
+Mr P Lobban appointed 01 October 2016

 Dr P McNaney appointed 01 October 2016

 Dr J Stuart appointed 01 October 2016

-Λr P Sheridan appointed 09 November 2018
+Mr P Sheridan appointed 09 November 2018

-1rs M Lindsay appointed 09 November 2018
+Mrs M Lindsay appointed 09 November 2018

-Ar R Sloan appointed 15 February 2019
+Mr R Sloan appointed 15 February 2019

-appointed 09 December 2020
+Mr A Moore appointed 09 December 2020

-Ar A Moore
+Ms J Taggart appointed 01 January 2021

+Mr C Conway appointed 01 March 2023

+Mr J Healy appointed 01 March 2023

 Elected Staff Members:

 Ms G Horgan appointed 15 February 2019

 Mr E Friel appointed 01 October 2020

 Professor A Gallagher appointed 01 October 2020